mrmlnc/yellfy/README.md

 # Yellfy

-> A simple set of tools for building fast, adaptive and modern Web application or site that is easy to maintain in the future.
+> A simple set of tools for building fast, adaptive and modern web application or website that is easy to maintain in the future.

 ## Overview